erinvdoyle/instatrip/README.md

 ### Manual Testing

-- This program was tested on my and my husband's latops, HP Elitebook and Dell Latitude 5430, and performed as designed
+- This program was tested on my and my husband's laptops, HP Elitebook and Dell Latitude 5430, and performed as designed

 - Testing on mobile was also performed but I quickly determined that the provided mock terminal does not perform as expected on mobile devices